Fuel the fight to defend women's, abortion, & LGBTQ+ rights. Donate today.

 the feminist generation

 The feminist movement of our generation.
 Trump has already announced direct attacks on our communities.
 The fight starts now.We know women and LGBTQ+ people are direct targets of this administration, especially the BIPOC, poor, disabled, and immigrant among us.
-We are joining together as thousands of people together across this country to fight back and build together.
-We are feminists and we are fighting back.Since November, thousands of people have joined us as we hosted die-ins, rallies, pickets, meetings, mutual aid, shut down streets, walked out of work and school, and broke headlines around the world in a surge of feminist movement of our generation, from #ERANow and beyond.Now, join Young Feminist Party and The Feminist Front to build the young people-led feminist movement we need to beat the Trump agenda, protect women and LGBTQ+ people, and fight for queer, gender, and racial justice over the next four years.
+We are joining together as thousands of people united across this country to fight back and build together.
+We are feminists and we are fighting back.Since November, thousands of people have joined us as we hosted die-ins, rallies, pickets, meetings, mutual aid, street shut downs, walk-outs of work and school, and broke headlines around the world in a surge of feminist movement from our generation, for #ERANow and more.Now, join Young Feminist Party and The Feminist Front to build the young people-led feminist movement we need to beat the Trump agenda, protect women and LGBTQ+ people, and fight for queer, gender, and racial justice over the next four years and beyond.

 Take action